LovejoyMhishi/FenceTensionSimulator/README.md

 - 📶 **Reads real-time magnetic field data** via serial (Bx, By, Bz)
 - 📊 **Plots field values and rate of change** in 2D over time
 - 🧵 **Visualizes fence tension as a 3D curve**
-- 🚨 **Detects tampering** using magnetic thresholds and rate-of-change triggers
+- 🚨 **Detects tampering** using defined fence thresholds and rate-of-change triggers
 - 🔔 **Triggers audible alarms** when suspicious activity is detected
 - 📈 Displays **count of breaches** and **elapsed time** since the last breach